PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 The dataset was fully annotated by the participants themselves with continuous annotations of location, activity, scene content, and subjective privacy sensitivity level.
 17 out of the 20 participants finished the annotation of their own recording resulting in about 70 hours of annotated video data.
 They again gave informed consent and completed a questionnaire on demographics, social media experience and sharing behaviour~(based on Hoyle et al.~\cite{Hoyle.2014}), general privacy attitudes, as well as other-contingent privacy~\cite{Baruh.2014} and respect for bystander privacy~\cite{Price.2017}.
 General privacy attitudes were assessed using the \textit{Privacy Attitudes Questionnaire}~(PAQ), a modified Westin Scale~\cite{Westin.2003} as used by~\cite{Caine.2009,Price.2017}.

 Annotations were performed using Advene~\cite{Aubert:2012:ATH:2361354.2361370}.
 Participants were asked to annotate continuous video segments showing the same situation, environment, or activity.
 They could also introduce new segments in case a privacy-relevant feature in the scene changed, e.g., when a participant switched to a sensitive app on the mobile phone.
 Participants were asked to annotate each of these segments according to the annotation scheme (see supplementary material).
-Privacy sensitivity was rated on a 7-point Likert scale (see Figure~\ref{fig:datasetexamples}) ranging from 1 (fully inappropriate) to 7 (fully appropriate).
-As we expected our participants to have difficulties understanding the concept of ``privacy sensitivity'', we rephrased it for the annotation to ``How appropriate is it that a camera is in the scene?''.
+Privacy sensitivity was rated on a 7-point Likert scale ranging from 1 (fully inappropriate) to 7 (fully appropriate).
+As we expected our participants to have difficulties understanding the concept of ``privacy sensitivity'', we rephrased it for the \mbox{annotation} to ``How appropriate is it that a camera is in the scene?''.
 Figure~\ref{fig:scoredistribution} visualises the labelled privacy sensitivity levels for each participant.
 Based on the latter distribution, we pooled ratings of 1 and 2 in the class ``privacy-sensitive'', and all others in the class ``non-sensitive''.
-A final product would provide the option to choose this ``cut-off''.
+A consumer system would provide the option to choose this ``cut-off''.
 We will use these two classes for all evaluations and discussions that follow in order to show the effectiveness of our proof-of-concept system.
+The dataset is available at \url{https://www.mpi-inf.mpg.de/MPIIPrivacEye/}.